Based on a true story.

 ON THE ROOF is a prestige drama/comedy that:

-• encourages us not to fear illness and death.
+• Encourages us not to fear illness and death (so much).

-• inspires us to make peace with life—trusting it, accepting it as it is, in all its imperfections.
+• Inspires us to make peace with life—trusting it, accepting it as it is, in all its imperfection.

 [This short intro is an 8-minute read for talent and funders.
-Screenplay available upon request.]
+Screenplay and film financials available.]

 ELLIS struggles to care for MERWYN, an eccentric uncle with worsening dementia, and to launch his teenage daughter AMANDA.